 Recognizing this corporeal body to be evanescent as foam.
 Older people who have not seen through the world envy the young.
 Naturally, the state of health and the prospect of years ahead in which to attain goals is desirable, but the terrible delusions and illusions of youth far outweigh that.
 One of the worst blindnesses of youth is the heedlessness of death, the baseless feeling of assured life and well-being in the future.
 Long ago the sages of India stated that one of the most amazing things about human beings is their inability to grasp their own mortality although they see others dying around them.
 This of course comes from an intuitional grasp of our innate immortality, but the placement is mistaken.
 Only the Self is immortal.
 The incredible fragility of life must be grasped by those who would learn on the path, not in a pessimistic manner but in a realism that cannot be clouded by false confidence.
 Think of all we accomplish when we realize we have little time in which to do it.
 Awareness of the brevity and fragility of life can be positive if it spurs us on to wisely-directed action.

 In our modern times we have many advantages over the ancient philosophers because a great deal of our modern science and technology actually makes easy the knots they found so hard to loosen and eliminate.
 One of our most inspired examples is the motion picture.
 It is real and it is not real.
 The filmmakers and film students and film historians take motion pictures quite seriously.
-Yet, what is a motion picture but a series of images that do not move and yet appear to move and speak?
+Yet what is a motion picture but a series of images that do not move but appear to move and speak?

-It was motion pictures that revealed the unreal nature of “reality” to me when I was just a child of eight.
-First I noticed that at the start of the movie I would hear the sound coming from speakers on the wall at either side, but in just a few minutes I would “hear” the sound coming from the screen, and not just from the screen but from the projected images of the characters that were speaking.
+It was motion pictures that revealed the unreal nature of “reality” to me when I was just a child of seven or eight.
+First I noticed that at the start of the movie I would hear the sound coming from speakers on the walls at either side, but in just a few minutes I would hear the sound coming from the screen, and not just from the screen but from the projected images of the characters that were speaking.
 This was obviously an illusion created by my mind, and it disturbed me somewhat.
 Next I saw that when spoked wheels (as on a stagecoach) turned rapidly they appeared to stand still and then begin to move backwards.
 Again, an obvious illusion showing that the senses were not reliable in perceiving reality.
 The most amazing thing was my discovery that the perception of passing time was completely subjective.
 One evening I liked a motion picture so much I decided to stay on and watch it a second time.
 To my bewilderment the picture seemed to take only half the time it had the first time through.
 Again, it was all in my head–an idea I did not like very much, because everything was then seen as unstable and, as I say, mostly subjective.

 By studying our experience of motion pictures (and now television) we can get some idea of the unreality of “reality,” understanding that even an illusion is real.
 Reality is unreal and unreality is real!
 No ancient sage of India ever demonstrated this as clearly as Edison’s Wonder.